Chicago White Sox Baseball - White Sox News, Scores, Stats, Rumors & More - ESPN

 White Sox VP/GM Rick Hahn talks to Buster Olney about the club's strategy when it came to trading Chris Sale, an active offseason for the team and much more.

 Buster Olney talks to Peter Gammons and Tim Kurkjian about offseason oddities, Hall of Fame opinions and much more.
-Plus, he catches up with Red Sox President of Baseball Ops Dave Dombrowski and White Sox VP/GM Rick Hahn.
+Plus, he catches up with Red Sox president of baseball ops Dave Dombrowski and White Sox VP/GM Rick Hahn.

 The White Sox and veteran catcher Geovany Soto have agreed to terms on a minor league deal, according to multiple reports.